 Robert S. Gershon, P.C., Attorney at Law has experience handling dangerous and stressful domestic situation.
 If you are seeking a restraining order in Brooklyn or anywhere in New York City, or are defending yourself against an order of protection, Mr. Gershon can help.
 With more than 20 years of experience in both family and criminal law, he can help you.
 We are here to answer your questions and help formulate a plan to move forward in the safest way possible.
 We want to ensure that you are physically, financially, and legally protected.

-Call Robert S. Gershon, P.C., Attorney at Law, in Brooklyn, NY at (718) 625-3977 or email robgershon@gmail.com.
+Call Robert S. Gershon, P.C., Attorney at Law, in Brooklyn, NY, at (718) 625-3977, or fill out a consultation form.